Integration-Automation/AutoControlGUI/docs/source/example/record/record.rst

 | macos can't use record but can use execute action
 | record keyboard and mouse event
+| this example will auto type test and record will execute and type test
 .. code-block:: python

     from time import sleep